Why Dirt Needs to Be Local

 Many of our coaches have already started Local Dirt training.
 To simplify the process even further, we’ve streamlined the roles and responsibilities for coaches, making it even easier to get certified to host an event.
-We will provide on-the-ground training at pre-season events across the state, ensuring our coaches are experience and capable of hosting a safe, rewarding, exciting event to PICL risk-management standards.

 This document contains a list of roles required for Local Dirt events and the primary responsibilities of each.
 PICL staff will work with you, as part of the application process, to determine roles and sort through the responsibilities.

 Finding the Right Local Dirt Venue

 Unlike statewide races, Local Dirt formats give us much more flexibility in selecting venues.
 With fewer riders, these events require less space for parking (always a challenge for big events) or infield area.